typhona/typhona/README.md

 - 👋 Hi, I’m @typhona
 - 👀 I’m interested in HTML CSS Javascript PHP MySQL Python Django Node
 - 🌱 I’m currently catching up on modern coding best practices and JS
-- 💞️ I’m looking to collaborate on anything within my skill set especially if it is a cool looking/useless visualization
+- 💞️ I’m looking to collaborate on anything within my skill set especially if it is a cool looking/useless(or useful) visualization
 - 📫 How to reach me ---- typhona @ the googles mail app........

 <!---